Our work

 Information Management Strategy (IMS) and Information Services Strategic Plan (ISSP) provide roadmap to address key issues and establish required capabilities to deliver on Council's goals.

-Upper Hutt city has the third largest area of city councils in New Zealand after Dunedin and Auckland.
+Upper Hutt City Council has the third largest area of city councils in New Zealand after Dunedin and Auckland.
 With a population of 46,00 residents, Upper Hutt City is a growing urban city with the population, residential demand, and demand for commercial space projected to grow.
 Upper Hutt’s growth rate is set to be one of the highest in the region, with the population forecast to increase by over 25,000 (55%) over 30 years.

-• The Challenge
+The Challenge

 The new Chief Executive and Executive Leadership Team had a number of objectives they wanted to achieve with the design and implementation of the information management strategy and the ISSP.